barry-ha/Griduino/ASSEMBLY.md

 * **Side cutters.** Once you have soldered the discrete components to the board, you will need to clip off the protruding wires.
 It is assumed that you will already have the necessary skills to solder this kit.
 If however you are not comfortable with through-hole electronic soldering, there are plenty of soldering tutorials available online.
 * **Philips-head screwdriver.** There are a couple of small screws holding the PCB into the case.

-It is nice to have:
+It would be nice to have:

 * **Hobbyist bench vise.** You'll need a way to hold the PCB at a convenient height and angle for soldering parts.
 A small adjustable bench vise, such as a Panavise Model 89511, will make your task much easier.
 * **Craft knife.** The plastic case will need small cutouts for power and speaker wires to reach the connectors.
 A very careful application of a sharp small knife can trim out the holes you need.
 A craft detail knife such as Fiskars 165110-1002 offers good safety and precision.
 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.
 * **Solderless breadboard.** To solder header pins onto small board assemblies, temporarily using a solderless breadboard will hold pins in correct alignment.
 * **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliameter) to measure resistors before installation to help guarantee you pick the right one for the right place.
 * **Scosche Magnetic Mount** You'll want a way to mount this in your vehicle within easy view of the driver.
 Griduino can most likely be adapted to almost any popular cellphone mounting system.
 A particularly convenient and interchangeable system is the **Scosche Magic Mount** product line.
-There is a magnetic base mounted to the car, and a ferrous plate stuck on the back of a Griduino or cellphone. https://www.scosche.com/
+It has a magnetic base mounted to the dashboard, and a ferrous plate stuck on the back of a Griduino or cellphone. https://www.scosche.com/

 **3. Identifying the Components**